calculating/meta-functions/README.md

 ![transfer to linear functions](linear_transfer.png "linear")

-I was able to roughly replicate the claim in the paper of general in-context modling of basic functions.
+I was able to roughly replicate the claim in the paper of general in-context modeling of basic functions.